tobyyosoba777/Phone-Number-Tracker/README.md

 Author-email:
 License: MIT

-## Also:
+## Important:

 head over to https://opencagedata.com/ for a new api key,  create an account to get a Geocoding key

-in the numberLocation.py file before running, replace the value of the key variable on line 4 with the new key you were given from https://opencagedata.com/
+in the numberLocation.py file before running, replace the empty value of the key variable on line 4 with the new key you obtained from https://opencagedata.com/

 do this only if the code did not run sucessfully at first